7 Facts from our Helix DNA Review

-As of December 2021, this is the only DNA test available for purchase on the Helix website.
-It analyzes your DNA to provide a personalized action plan to help customers reach their health goals.
+As of December 2021, this was the only DNA test available for purchase on the Helix website.
+It provided a personalized action plan to help customers reach their health goals.

-This product analyzes aspects of well-being including weight, sleep, aging, performance, and food sensitivities.
-Using these results, the platform will recommend a fitness strategy and insights into how to fine tune diets.
-The personalized action plan also takes into account personal preferences and habits.
+This product analyzed aspects of well-being including weight, sleep, aging, performance, and food sensitivities.
+Using these results, the platform recommended a fitness strategy and insights into how to fine tune diets.
+The personalized action plan also took into account personal preferences and habits.

-To purchase this product, a customer will order a DNA kit that is sent to their home, register the DNA kit with the online platform, provide a saliva sample, and mail the kit back using the prepaid envelope provided.
-The customer will receive an email when the results are ready to be viewed online.
+To purchase this product, a customer ordered a test kit, registered it on the online platform, collected a saliva sample, and mailed the kit back using the prepaid envelope provided.
+The customer received an email when the results are ready to be viewed online.

-It’s important to remember that this product does not provide medical advice and that results are based on population-wide studies.
-What is true at a population level may not be the same at an individual level.
+It’s important to remember that this product does not provide medical advice and results are based on population-wide studies.
+What is true at a population level may not be at an individual level.

 Results can be obtained by logging into the GoalGetter online platform or printing an included PDF.

 Review of Helix DNA Ancestry